netgen-layouts/layouts-docs/cookbook/custom_layout_types.rst

 Netgen Layouts uses two separate templates to render the layout on the frontend and in the backend.
 By default, all frontend templates and backend templates for built-in layout types are based on Bootstrap grid.
-Backend templates, used by the Block Manager app, will be rendered correctly as long as you provide the valid Bootstrap markup.
+Backend templates, used by the layout editing app, will be rendered correctly as long as you provide the valid Bootstrap markup.
 On the other hand, to render frontend templates correctly, you will need to include CSS for Bootstrap Grid component in your site.